Great

 insight.
 And sure, I'm 'performing' but it's really more than

 that for me.
-I'm really preaching, it's like being able to give
+I'm really preaching, it's like being able to

 one of the best sermons I've ever heard in my life, over and over

 again!
 I'm on fire!
-It feels so meaningful.
-Hence it
+It feels so

 truly is a performance with passion and purpose.
-So, given all
+So, given

-this and the themes of personal transformation and charity in Dickens
+this and the themes of personal transformation and charity in Dickens'

 and talents to benefit others through dramatic readings of this